kubeshop/botkube-docs/content/configuration/communication/_index.md

 Communication group is a way to aggregate separate configurations for a set of communication platforms.
 You can specify multiple communication groups, and, in a result, support multiple Slack or Mattermost workspaces, Discord servers, or Elasticsearch server instances.

 Also, most platforms also support another level of multiple configurations within a workspace.
 For example, Slack supports multi-channel configuration.
-To learn more about platform-specific options, see the [Platform-specific options](#platform-specific-options) section.
+To learn more about platform-specific options, see the [Syntax](#syntax) section.

+{{% notice note %}}
+The purpose of the communication group is to allow using multiple workspaces, e.g. for Slack or Mattermost.
+To use multiple channels inside the same workspace, don't define separate communication groups, but use `channels` property under a given communication platform instead.
+{{% /notice %}}

 ### Example